20+ User Journey Map Examples and Templates12 min read

 Templates for user and customer journey mapping process

-You can leverage this template on Figma for your customer journey mapping exercise and uncover user activities and emotions across different stages – from realizing their needs to becoming a paid customer.
+Use this Figma template for your customer journey mapping exercise to uncover user activities and emotions across different stages, from realizing their needs to becoming a paid customer.

-It allows you to add what you expect the user’s emotions, experience, and expectations to be at each of the stages.
+It allows you to add your expectations for the user’s emotions, experience, and expectations at each stage.

 You can include as many ideas as you wish on this canvas or even invite your teams to work on this together.